-- (2) classify or continue the classification of information in violation of this order or any implementing directive; - (3) create or continue a special access program contrary to the requirements of this order; or - (4) contravene any other provision of this order or its implementing directives. - (c) Sanctions may include reprimand, suspension without pay, removal, termination of classification authority, loss or denial of access to classified information, or other sanctions in accordance with applicable law and agency regulation. - (d) The agency head, senior agency official, or other supervisory official shall, at a minimum, promptly remove the classification authority of any individual who demonstrates reckless disregard or a pattern of error in applying the classification standards of this order. - (e) The agency head or senior agency official shall: - (1) take appropriate and prompt corrective action when a violation or infraction under paragraph (b) of this section occurs; and - (2) notify the Director of the Information Security Oversight Office when a violation under paragraph (b)(1), (2), or (3) of this section occurs.
+Current Version Final Version - 4 AUG 09 implementing directive; implementing directive; (3) create or continue a special access program contrary to the requirements of this order; or (3) create or continue a special access program contrary to the requirements of this order; or (4) contravene any other provision of this order or its implementing directives.
+(4) contravene any other provision of this order or its implementing directives. (c) Sanctions may include reprimand, suspension without pay, removal, termination of classification authority, loss or denial of access to classified information, or other sanctions in accordance with applicable law and agency regulation. (c) Sanctions may include reprimand, suspension without pay, removal, termination of classification authority, loss or denial of access to classified information, or other sanctions in accordance with applicable law and agency regulation. (d) The agency head, senior agency official, or other supervisory official shall, at a minimum, promptly remove the classification authority of any individual who demonstrates reckless disregard or a pattern of error in applying the classification standards of this order. (d) The agency head, senior agency official, or other supervisory official shall, at a minimum, promptly remove the classification authority of any individual who demonstrates reckless disregard or a pattern of error in applying the classification standards of this order. (e) The agency head or senior agency official shall: (e) The agency head or senior agency official shall: (1) take appropriate and prompt corrective action when a violation or infraction under paragraph (b) of this section occurs; and (1) take appropriate and prompt corrective action when a violation or infraction under paragraph (b) of this section occurs; and (2) notify the Director of the Information Security Oversight Office when a violation under paragraph (b)(1), (2), or (3) of this section occurs.
+(2) notify the Director of the Information Security Oversight Office when a violation under paragraph (b)(1), (2), or (3) of this section occurs.
+PART 6GENERAL PROVISIONS Sec.

-PART 6--GENERAL PROVISIONS

-Sec.
 6.1.
 Definitions.
-For purposes of this order:

-- (a) "Access" means the ability or opportunity to gain knowledge of classified information. - (b) "Agency" means any "Executive agency," as defined in 5 U.S.C.
+For purposes of this order: PART 6GENERAL PROVISIONS Sec.
+6.1.
+Definitions.
+For purposes of this order: (a) "Access" means the ability or opportunity to gain knowledge of classified information. (a) "Access" means the ability or opportunity to gain knowledge of classified information. (b) "Agency" means any "Executive agency," as defined in 5 U.S.C.
 105; any "Military department" as defined in 5 U.S.C.
-102; and any other entity within the executive branch that comes into the possession of classified information. - (c) "Automated information system" means an assembly of computer hardware, software, or firmware configured to collect, create, communicate, compute, disseminate, process, store, or control data or information. - (d) "Automatic declassification" means the declassification of information based solely upon: - (1) the occurrence of a specific date or event as determined by the original classification authority; or - (2) the expiration of a maximum time frame for duration of classification established under this order.
+102; and any other entity within the executive branch that comes into the possession of classified information. (b) "Agency" means any "Executive agency," as defined in 5 U.S.C.
+105; any "Military department" as defined in 5 U.S.C.
+102; and any other entity within the executive branch that comes into the possession of classified information. (c) "Automated information system" means an assembly of computer hardware, software, or firmware configured to collect, create, communicate, compute, disseminate, process, store, or control data or information. (c) "Automated information system" means an assembly of computer hardware, software, or firmware configured to collect, create, communicate, compute, disseminate, process, store, or control data or information. (d) "Automatic declassification" means the declassification of information based solely upon: (d) "Automatic declassification" means the declassification of information based solely upon: (1) the occurrence of a specific date or event as determined by the original classification authority; or (1) the occurrence of a specific date or event as determined by the original classification authority; or